admost/amrapi/content/user-revenue/user-network-base-ad-revenue/index.en.md

 - By default, when a request is made twice for the same day, it returns the previously created csv file.
 If you want to get a new file from the same day, you must use `create_new_file` parameter.

-- You can increase your match score using the `attribution_partner` parameter.
+- If you are using attribution partner like Adjust/Appsflyer.
+You can increase your match score using the `attribution_partner` parameter.
 With this parameter you can get attribution partner device id as `AttributionPartnerDeviceID` in csv file.

 - You can get the admost application id using by Admost [Publisher Applications API](https://admost.github.io/amrapi/publisher-app-api/)